-Liz Earle: “I attribute my clear complexion to daily probiotics”
+Liz Earle: “My clear complexion is down to daily probiotics”

 August 8th 2017 / 0 comment

 With skin to die for and as founder of Liz Earle Wellbeing, Liz has her sights set on our gut health and ‘treating our skin from within’.
 We quizzed her on kefir, acne breakouts and her favourite traybake...

 In an era of ‘slashie’ careers amongst millennials, Liz Earle MBE was possibly one of the first to forge a livelihood across multiple sectors- from beauty editor to skincare entrepreneur, organic farmer to TV presenter and founder of Liz Earle Wellbeing, she’s got a lot of finely tuned strings to her bow, but her latest focus is on our internal health, and in particular, our guts.
 Seems unglamorous, but one look at Liz and you get the sense that she’s definitely onto something- she’s still trampolining with her teenagers for a start.
 Having recently published The Good Gut Guide, we had a tête-à-tête with Liz to discover why she’s developed such an interest in our digestive systems, and how a little good bacteria has changed her life.

 How did you change your diet to make it more 'gut friendly'- what did your diet look like before?